 Acute cardiac unloading produces a state in which the myocardium is able to more fully rest and recover.
 The heart actively pumps blood through the cardiovascular system.
 This process consumes energy.
 Pumping blood is considered the workload of the heart.
 Acute cardiac unloading is any maneuver, therapy, or intervention that decreases the workload and oxygen demand of the heart.
-The clinical, preclinical, and basic research of the A-CURE Working Group focuses primarily on the use of a mechanical circulatory support devices (the Impella pump) as the means to unload the heart.
+The clinical, preclinical, and basic research of the A-CURE Working Group focuses primarily on the use of a mechanical circulatory support devices as the means to unload the heart.

 Cardiac unloading achieves four primary endpoints: